Itamichan/CG_photography/testing/testing.md

 The compression of images allowed to increase of speed on mobile.
 Additionally, this means that the user will spend less mobile data on loading the content of the page.

-I consider that the obtained final score is optimal for the moment.
-No additional actions will be performed to increase the speed.
+After additional manual checking of the page load speed I noticed that on desktop you can notice how the images in the gallery a loading.

+Therefore, I decided to run the gallery images through tinyjpg.com as well.